 We collect payments for our P4P services both from our customers directly and through our distributors.
-We have expanded our direct sales effort in several cities in China, including Beijing, Shanghai, Guangzhou, Shenzhen and Dongguan, and as a result, an increasing portion of P4P payments have been collected through our direct sales.
-We require our P4P distributors or direct customers to pay a deposit before using our P4P services, to maintain a minimum balance in their accounts, and to replenish the accounts immediately or in some cases, within certain grace periods after their account balance falls below the designated amount.
-We deduct the amount due to us from the deposit paid by a distributor or a customer when a user clicks on the customer's link in the search results.
+We have expanded our direct sales effort in several cities in China, including Beijing, Shanghai, Guangzhou, Shenzhen and Dongguan, and as a result, P4P payments collected through our direct sales have been increasing.
+We require our P4P customers to pay a deposit before using our P4P services and remind them by an automated notice to replenish the accounts after their account balance falls below a designated amount.
+We deduct the amount due to us from the deposit paid by a customer when a user clicks on the customer's link in the search results.

-We offer payment terms to our tailored solutions customers and longer payment terms to certain qualified distributors, consistent with industry practice.
+We offer payment terms to some of our customers of other performance-based online marketing services and time-based online advertising services.
+In addition, we offer longer payment terms to certain qualified distributors, consistent with industry practice.

-As of December 31, 2009, we had accounts receivable of RMB161.6 million (US\$23.7 million), net of allowance of RMB9.0 million (US\$1.3 million), mainly due from tailored solutions customers.
+As of December 31, 2010, we had accounts receivable of RMB296.9 million (US\$45.0 million), net of allowance of RMB2.2 million (US\$0.3 million), mainly due from customers of other performance-based online marketing services and time-based online advertising services.